Implementing an Engine

 Parameters:

-• messages – The messages in the current chat context. sum(message_len(m) for m in messages) is guaranteed to be less than max_context_size.
+• messages – The messages in the current chat context. prompt_len(messages, functions) is guaranteed to be less than max_context_size.

 • functions – The functions the LM is allowed to call.